AI

 Key takeaways

-- Predictive maintenance cuts costs significantly - IoT-based systems reduce building maintenance costs by 10-30% through early intervention and better scheduling
+• Predictive maintenance cuts costs significantly - IoT sensor prices dropped to $0.10-$0.80 per unit, making systems that reduce maintenance costs by 10-30% affordable for mid-sized properties

 Everyone wants to talk about AI valuating properties.

 I get it.
 Automated valuation models sound perfect - instant property values, no appraiser fees, faster closings.
+The AI real estate market hit $303 billion in 2025 and is projected to reach nearly $1 trillion by 2029.
 But here’s what the PropTech hype misses: AI real estate applications work better for operations than valuations.
 Way better.

-The companies seeing ROI are not the ones automating appraisals.
+75% of U.S. brokerages now use AI tools, yet only 5% of commercial real estate firms have achieved their AI program goals.
+The companies actually seeing ROI are not the ones automating appraisals.
 They are automating tenant screening, predicting HVAC failures, and processing lease documents in minutes instead of hours.

 The valuation problem